Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 10 Maret 2026 09.46.56 UTC
+- WIB: Selasa, 10 Maret 2026 11.49.17 UTC
-- WITA: Selasa, 10 Maret 2026 10.46.56 UTC
+- WITA: Selasa, 10 Maret 2026 12.49.17 UTC
-- WIT: Selasa, 10 Maret 2026 11.46.56 UTC
+- WIT: Selasa, 10 Maret 2026 13.49.17 UTC

 Kutipan Inspiratif:
-"Technology is the fashion of the '90s.
-It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."
+"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"

-Kategori: technology
+Kategori: friendship